kuhumcst/DanNet/doc/queries.md

 Furthermore, by importing DanNet into another RDF-supporting database, the query language of this database may also be used to query DanNet, e.g. Neo4j's Cypher query language.

 > Note: when querying Apache Jena's persisted TDB rather than an in-memory graph, you will need to wrap the querying code inside transactions.
-The `dk.wordnet.db.query` namespace contains functionality to help with this aspect of using Apache Jena.
+The `dk.cst.dannet.db.query` namespace contains functionality to help with this aspect of using Apache Jena.
 Transactions are _always_ required for TDB 2, while they are only required for TDB 1 if at least one transaction has _already_ occurred!

 SPARQL
 ------